-- Materials: UB/UBM has a limited selection of textbooks available; however, you may prefer to utilize materials with which you are more familiar.
-Please contact the UB/UBM office for information specific to the course you are interested in teaching.
+- Materials: UB/UBM/UBMS has a limited selection of textbooks available; however, you may prefer to utilize materials with which you are more familiar.
+Please contact the UB/UBM/UBMS office for information specific to the course you are interested in teaching.

 Residential Coordinator (RC):